okfn/opendefinition/guide/data/index.markdown

 ####  Overview

 Ths US is a common-law jurisdiction.
 However the Feist decision substantially raises the originality 'bar' required for the existence of a copyright in a compilation.
-There are excellent summaries of the US situation in [14] and [13a].
-[13a] states:
+There are excellent summaries of the US situation in Ius Mentis Crash course on database rights[^5] and Copyright in Database[^6].
+For instance, Ius Mentis[^5a] states:

 > "The US has no database law like the European Union.
 Databases can be protected by copyright if they qualify as a "compilation".
 This requires that the items were included into the database because of some creative expression on the part of the collector.
 For instance a "best of 2004" collection qualifies.
 This involves an aesthetic judgment about what is the "best".
 A "complete list of English words" would not, since trying to be complete is not a creative activity."
 >